 The film takes place from September to October 1969.
 See more

 When Withnail and Marwood are driving along the motorway on the way to the cottage, at least one motorway construction vehicle can be seen driving in the same direction, but on the other carriageway.
 This gives away the fact that the motorway scenes were filmed on a completed but as yet unopened section of the M25 motorway.
 See more

-Original Sound Recording made by the Decca Record Co.
-Ltd. See more
+Original Sound Recording made by EMI Records Ltd. See more